swetha75508/Data-Science-Assignments/README.md

 The assignments cover a wide range of topics, including:

-• Data Analysis & Visualization:
+Data Analysis & Visualization:

    • Exploratory Data Analysis (EDA) using Python libraries like Pandas, NumPy, Matplotlib, and Seaborn

-• Machine Learning Models:
+Machine Learning Models:

    • Regression, Classification, and Clustering techniques

    • Model evaluation and hyperparameter tuning

-•Statistical Methods:
+Statistical Methods:

    • Hypothesis testing and statistical inference

-•SQL & Database Management:
+SQL & Database Management:

    • Writing queries for data extraction and analysis